 This solution aims to resolve Key Issue #3, " Support of No Transmit Zones ".

 6.X.2 Description

-Add descriptions related to the proposed architecture and procedure.

-Figure 6.X.2-1 Logical 5GS and EPS architecture for UAV
+Besides preconfiguration, this solution addresses the dynamical update of NTZ policies.

 6.X.3 Procedures

 6.X.3.1 NTZ Provisioning

-The call flow below is based on clause 4.15.6.7 Service-specific parameter provisioning in TS 23.502.
+The call flow below is based on clause 4.15.6.7 Service-specific parameter provisioning in TS 23.502[4].

+NOTE 1: The UE can be preconfigured with NTZ polices and updates can be applied based on the procedure below.
+The procedure can also be delta update.

 Figure 6.X.3.1-1 NTZ Parameter provisioning

-To create a new request, the USS/TPAE invokes an Nnef_NTZParameter_Create service operation (or reuse any existing NEF APIs) to UAS NF to request.
-The request may include subscription information to the report on the UE(A2X) policy delivery outcome.
+To create a new request, the USS/TPAE invokes an Create / Update / Delete NTZ parameters’ service operation (or reuse any existing NEF APIs) to UAS NF to request.
+The request may include subscription information to the report on the UE(NTZ) policy delivery outcome.

-To update or remove an existing request, the USS/TPAE invokes an Nnef_NTZParameter_Update or Nnef_NTZParameter_Delete service operation together with the corresponding Transaction Reference ID which was provided to the USS/TPAE in Nnef_NTZParameter_Create response message.
+To update or remove an existing request, the USS/TPAE invokes an NTZ parameter Update or Delete service operation together with the corresponding Transaction Reference ID which was provided to the USS/TPAE in Create response message.

 2. The USS/TPAE sends its request to the NEF/UAS-NF.
 The NEF/UAS-NF authorizes the USS/TPAE request.
 The NEF/ UAS-NF performs the following mappings:

 2a.
-The NEF/UAS-NF may invoke Nudm_SDM_Get service operation to perform the following mappings:
+(Optional) The NEF/UAS-NF may invoke Nudm_SDM_Get service operation to perform the following mappings:

 - Map the GPSI in Target UE Identifier into SUPI, according to information received from UDM.